bredelings/BayesianEstimatorSelfing/README.md

 the user must [edit these modules](#specifying-additional-information) to add this information before attempting to run these models.
 This manual describes how to add information, but is not a substitute for understanding something about the structure of the model.

-For further instructions in installation and usage, see the [README.pdf](https://raw.githubusercontent.com/bredelings/BayesianEstimatorSelfing/master/doc/README.pdf)